cSchubes/carsonschubert.github.io/seeker.md

 - **Personal Contributions**:

-    - Designed, implemented, and tested all flight software
+    - Designed, implemented, and tested all flight software.
+    - Integrated machine learning and computer vision algorithms on flight hardware.
     - Developed a suite of logging and data visualization scripts that characterize algorithm performance onboard flight hardware.
     - Created technical documents detailing setup of mission hardware/testing procedures to simplify integration for flight.